 You may start to notice links or buttons at the bottom of the page, reading “Do Not Sell My Personal Information.”
-This change is one of many going into effect this month thanks to the new data privacy law known at the California Consumer Privacy Act.
+This change is one of many going into effect this month thanks to the new data privacy law known as the California Consumer Privacy Act.

 This law essentially allows users to access the personal data that companies have collected on them, and have it deleted to prevent it from being sold to third parties.
-Since it is a lot more work to create a separate infrastructure just for California residents to opt out of the data collection industry, these requirements will transform the internet for everyone.
+Since it is a lot more work to create a separate infrastructure just for California residents to opt-out of the data collection industry, these requirements will transform the internet for everyone.

 The CCPA will only apply to businesses that earn more than $25 million in gross revenue, that collect data on more than 50,000 people, or for which selling consumer data accounts for more than 50 percent of revenue.

 GDPR began pushing back and updating Europeans out-moded legal privacy protections, but enforcement still lags.
 Culturally, companies are not operating with privacy in mind.
-CCPA is the first formal foray into updating legal framework for privacy in the U.S. The CCPA will not produce immediate results.
+CCPA is the first formal foray into updating the legal framework for privacy in the U.S. The CCPA will not produce immediate results.

 The very business models that many companies rely upon are brazen exploitation of its user’s information.
 There is a robust market for selling and using that data in hundreds of ways that are not at all authorized or even known by users.